Showing posts with label Episode 14. Show all posts

 Natalie rushed to the ED with her mother as her health declined.
 Will soon suspected Natalie was the person who took the trial medication.
 After hearing that Natalie's mother's heart is improving, Will decides to give more of the trial drug, slowly move her out of the LVAD, and get her on the transplant.

 Marcel tends to a patient who came in with a gunshot but couldn't find the bullet until it was in his child's body.
 Marcel saves the child just in time.
-And Maggie gets to watch her daughter work in the ED but does get in trouble with Ethan.
+Maggie gets to watch her daughter work in the ED but gets in trouble with Ethan.

 "A Red Pill, A Blue Pill" was a good episode that kept me on my toes for the whole hour.
 It's from an excellent #Manstead storyline.
 Of course, I ate that up.
 Plus, the Archer storyline is getting good, and Maggie and Vanessa were also as good.
 Overall, I give this episode a 9/10.